LostArtefacts/TRX/docs/trx/lua/reference/MUSIC.md

 - <a id="music.TrackNum" name="music.TrackNum"></a>[lua]`trx.music.TrackNum`

     Track number, in the numbering the loaded level carries.
 Not a [`trx.catalog.music`](CATALOG.md#catalog.music) name, which is the soundtrack's own.
+Counted from 0.

+- <a id="music.StreamNum" name="music.StreamNum"></a>[lua]`trx.music.StreamNum`

+    Which of the soundtrack's slots: 1 is the main stream, 2 onwards the overlays.
+Counted from 1.

 - <a id="music.Stream" name="music.Stream"></a>[lua]`trx.music.Stream`